gbowerman/azure-myriad/test/readme.md

-# Azure VM scale set zones testing
+# Azure VM scale set testing

 Note: These templates will not work unless your Azure subscription has special feature flags enabled.